roll-w/lamp-blog/README.md

-# Lamp Blog
+# Lampray

 [![License][liBadge]][liLink]

-A blog system built with Spring Boot 3 and Vue3.
+Lampray is a blog system built with Spring Boot 3 and Vue3.

 ## Requirements